ransome1/sleek/CONTRIBUTING.md

 8. Provide a clear description of your changes and the problem they solve.

 We will review your pull request as soon as possible.
 Your contributions are greatly appreciated!

-### GitHub Issue Backlog

-Before starting work on sleek, we recommend reviewing the [GitHub Issue backlog](https://github.com/ransome1/sleek/issues) to align your contributions with existing issues.
-This helps avoid duplication of efforts and ensures that your work aligns with the project roadmap.
-If you find an issue that you would like to contribute to, please indicate your interest by commenting on the issue.

 ## Development Setup